-On September 26, 2018, the Federal Communications Commission issued a Declaratory Ruling and Third Report and Order (the Order) that preempts certain state and local regulatory authority claiming that existing local regulations hinder the deployment of 5G infrastructures.
+Pursuant to the Telecommunications Act of 1996, on September 26, 2018, the Federal Communications Commission issued a Declaratory Ruling and Third Report and Order (the Order) that preempts certain state and local regulatory authority claiming that existing local regulations hinder the deployment of 5G infrastructure.
 The Order was published in the Federal Register on October 15, 2018 and becomes effective on January 14, 2019.
 Local rules concerning aesthetic concerns must be publicly available 90 days later.
-Several localities on the west coast have already commenced appeals to challenge the FCC’s action claiming, among other things, that Order amount to a federal overreach.
-The FCC’s goal to streamline a fast rollout of 5G technology appears directly at odds with municipalities claims that they should retain authority to set standards and fees for such equipment being placed in public rights-of-way.
+The FCC’s goal to streamline rollout of 5G technology which conflicts with municipalities’ assertion of local control over its rights-of-way.

 IMPACTING MUNICIPAL AUTHORITY

 The Order focuses on facilitating the installation of “Small Wireless Facilities” necessary to densify wireless networks for 5G services.
-As noted by the challenges already commenced against the Order, local governments are concerned that the Order will compromise their ability to maintain and ensure the safety of the public rights of way.
+The legal challenges already commenced against the Order shows local governments are concerned that the Order will compromise their ability to maintain and ensure the safety of the public rights of way.

 The Order provides that municipalities retain with some limited, yet significant, power to enact regulations.
-This may help localities maintain leverage with service providers and address important community issues, such as antennae design, location, and spacing.
+This may help localities maintain some leverage with service providers and address important community issues, such as design of antennae attachments, location and even spacing.

-Cities, towns and villages are concerned with the aesthetics of their municipality.
-Given the anticipated huge number of 5G facilities to be deployed in local communities in the near future, it appears incumbent on municipalities to act quickly to protect its residents and streetscapes, while balancing the need to obtain the best services for its residents.
+Municipalities are rightfully concerned with the aesthetics of their municipality.
+Given the anticipated number of 5G facilities to be deployed in local communities in the near future, municipalities may need to act quickly to protect its residents and streetscapes.

 The FCC Order provides guidance to municipalities concerning aesthetic requirements that will not be preempted provided they are (1) reasonable, (2) non-discriminatory, no more burdensome than those applied to other types of infrastructure deployments and (3) published in advance.